-CIRCUS - the performer in the spotlight (227 images); 46 American and European circus companies were photographed from the perspective of an anonymous audience member over 9 years of public performances.
+CIRCUS - the performer in the spotlight (237 images); 46 American and European circus companies or festivals were photographed from the perspective of an anonymous audience member over 9 years and 76 public performances.

 CLOWN - the confrontation of the mask (11 images); In the space of one week, working clowns (graduates of the Ringling Bros. and Barnum & Bailey Clown College (1968-1997)) came to the studio for life-sized portraits.
 Their only instruction was not to smile (redundant to their makeup).
 This instruction was followed all but once.

 STAGE - the spotlights, curtain and proscenium as the show begins or ends (47 images); Working with in-house lighting directors, 23 classical theaters in New York, Pennsylvania, Paris and Versailles were photographed over four years.